 Browns Beach in Stillwater

 The beach has a kayak/canoe launch and there is a large pavilion available for rent through Panza’s Restaurant, please call Tony Panza for renting information 518-306.4987.

-Residents are welcomed bring their own cooler with food and beverages.
+Residents are welcome to bring their own cooler with food and beverages.
 Please NO GLASS!
 We ask that you leave your furry friends home!

 Saratoga Rowing Association

 Rowing has been a part of Saratoga since 1874 when nine teams gathered for the first collegiate race on Saratoga Lake.